The semester of a.a. 2022/2023 of International Economics classes is over.

 COMPLEMENTARY AND ESSENTIAL MATERIAL for the finance part consists of: (1) the slides of the lecture (uploaded during the course, and to be requested to prof. Pugno); (2) A.P.
 Thirlwall, Balance of payments constrained growth models, PSL Quarterly Review, vol. 64 n.
 259 (2011), 307-351, only Section 5 “The 1979 balance of payments constrained growth model” (downloadable here or here).

-The rules of the EXAM are explained in the slides of lecture 1 (please, read them carefully).
+The rules of the EXAM are explained in the slides of the Introductory lecture (please, read them carefully).

 See the web-page of GOMP at 91990 International economics for other details.

-During the course the slides of the lectures of International Economics (Finance) were uploaded here, and remained uploaded two weeks.
+During the course the slides of the lectures of International Economics (Finance) have been uploaded here.
+Exercises remain uploaded for the entire a.a.: exercises I, exercises II, exercises III, Exercises IV, Exercises V, Exercises VI.

 International Economics – Academic Year 2020/2021